 Here’s a quick and easy way to up your gift game.
 And your salon marketing:

 Mother’s Day is the perfect partner opportunity.
 Team up with like-minded local businesses to create bespoke gift packages, marketing promotions and offers that shout, “You’re the best Mum in the world.”

-- A £xx spa gift card delivered with a bouquet of spring flowers to your mum for just £xX.
+- A £xx salon or clinic gift card delivered with a bouquet of spring flowers to your mum for just £xX.

-- A mother and daughter pampering day at your spa, followed by a decadent afternoon tea at a swanky local hotel.
+- A mother and daughter pampering day at your salon followed by a decadent afternoon tea at a swanky local hotel.

-- A dozen red roses plus a spa gift card for £x plus an extra 25% free.
-To learn more about the power of “extra free” take a peek at this blog post.
+- A dozen red roses plus a salon gift card for £x plus an extra 25% free.
+To learn more about the power of ‘extra free’ take a peek at this blog post.

 - A bundle gift for both mum and dad (Father’s Day is just around the corner).